 - 1 medium sweet potato, peeled and chopped into rough 1cm squares

 - 1 cup vegetable stock

-- 1/2 tsp chilli powder (more or less depending on taste.
-I find 1/2 tsp is good for kids)
+- ½ teaspoon chilli powder (more or less depending on taste.
+I find ½ teaspoon is good for kids)

 - salt and pepper to taste

-- cooked brown rice, chilli flakes, diced avocado, sour cream, grated monterey jack cheese and cilantro to serve
+- cooked brown rice or riced cauliflower, chilli flakes, diced avocado, sour cream, grated monterey jack cheese and cilantro to serve

-Serve over some cooked brown rice.
+- Serve over some cooked brown rice or riced cauliflower for low-carb.
 Add a dollop of sour cream, some diced avocado, grated cheese, chopped cilantro and more chilli flakes to serve.

 - Complete step one and two (above) in a large saucepan.
 Once you get to step 3 simmer for about 30 minutes before continuing with the directions as above.